But what happens to your pension if you died before retirement?

 On the face of it this will be very welcome news to the thousands of couples working for public bodies as this should now be applied to all local government pensions.

-It is important that you take specialist advice if you believe you have suffered discrimination or you are unsure of your rights in a cohabiting relationship and our experienced and friendly solicitors are always willing to help.
+It is important that you take specialist advice if you believe you have suffered discrimination or you are unsure of your rights in a cohabiting relationship.
+Our experienced and friendly solicitors are always willing to help.